sinnstral/dotfiles/README.md

 # Keybindings

-These are common keybindings to my window managers.
+These are common keybindings to my window manager.

 ## Windows